 Birds require high-protein foods, and during the Spring breeding season, extra food on your bird table can make a big difference to the survival of the young.
 Avoid using peanuts, dry hard foods, fat and bread at this time, since these can be harmful if adult birds feed them to their nestlings.

 What’s on the menu?

-Birds can be picky eaters, so provide food types for the visitors you’d most like to bring in.
+Birds can be picky eaters, and to specify which birds to attract to your garden, you need to choose the right food.
 Common garden birds include starlings, house sparrows, blackbirds, blue tits, great tits, robins, goldfinches and collared doves.